BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [x] chance to wake up
 - [x] maximum sleeping turns
 - [ ] effected by dream eater
+- [ ] when caused by sleep, always 2 turns of sleep

 ##### confused  - pulse
 - [ ] chance to hitself with a special attack (no type, no critical hit)
 - [ ] chance to snap out of confusion
 - [ ] how it works with multiturn abilities
+- [ ] Gen I glitch where defence is effected by the enemy having reflect (mentioned in the wiki under confusion, not under general glitchs)

 ##### haze
 - [ ] remove some conditions